-A final possible design option is not to allow premature dissolution at all: parliament sits for a fixed term, and may not be dissolved before the end of its scheduled term.
-This provides parliament with security from arbitrary dissolution, strengthening it as an institution vis-à-vis the executive, especially when compared to systems in which the government or the head of state has a broad discretionary power of dissolution.
-However, the complete absence of any mechanism to break deadlocks may be problematic, especially if it is not possible to form a government that enjoys the confidence of parliament following a general election.
+A final possible design option is simply to prohibit premature dissolution, such that parliament sits for a fixed term and may not be dissolved before that term has reached its scheduled end.
+This provides parliament with security from arbitrary dissolution, strengthening it as an institution with regard to the executive, especially when compared to systems in which the government or the head of state has a broad discretionary power of dissolution.

+However, the complete absence of any mechanism to break deadlocks may be troublesome, especially if it is not possible to form a government that enjoys the confidence of parliament following a general election.
 If a government loses the confidence of parliament mid-term, and a new government is then formed, the absence of a dissolution provision means there is no way to enable the people to express their views on the shape of the new government by means of a general election.

 In consequence, there are very few successful examples of parliamentary constitutions in which there is no provision for early dissolution under any circumstances.
 The Constitution of Norway, which is over 200 years old, is a rare example.
 The desired effect of protecting parliament from arbitrary dissolution may be achieved more flexibly by other means (such as by allowing parliament to vote for its own dissolution or by allowing the head of state to dissolve parliament only in certain specified circumstances).
+Such fixed terms are, however, the norm in presidential systems, where the cabinet depends on the will of the president and not on the confidence of the parliamentary majority.